 Serving as Executive Director of Center of Family Love is an honor – and it is a great blessing from God.
 His calling led me here and having the opportunity to give back in a meaningful way is an amazing gift that I cherish with all my heart.
 I am sincerely grateful to be a part of something so incredible.

 Beginning With A Dream

-Oklahoma Knights of Columbus members had a dream – a warm loving environment where intellectually disabled adults could thrive.
+Oklahoma Knights of Columbus members had a dream – a warm, loving environment where adults with disabilities could thrive.
 In the 1970s, most people with developmental disabilities were living in nursing homes or state operated facilities.
 They knew firsthand there wasn’t a place specifically suited to meet the needs of the intellectually disabled community, and that weighed heavily on their hearts.
 In 1975, they set a plan in motion and took the first step toward the establishment of Center of Family Love.

 Knights of Columbus

 principles & mission